Custom AIPC Builds for Healthcare IT: A Blueprint

 As you assemble your roster, remember to include people with a firm grasp of healthcare regulations.
 Their guidance will be essential for keeping your project compliant and ethically sound.
 You can build this team by hiring new talent with specific experience or by investing in training for your existing staff who already know your organization's culture and goals.
 By bringing together the right people, you create an environment where technical innovation is guided by practical, clinical wisdom, ensuring the solution you build is not only powerful but also genuinely useful and safe.

-How to handle compliance and ethics
+A practical guide to AI compliance and ethics in healthcare

 When you’re building a tool that can impact someone’s health, getting the ethics and compliance right isn’t just a feature—it’s the foundation of your entire project.
 While a platform like Cake can manage the technical stack and accelerate your build, your team is ultimately responsible for creating a solution that is safe, fair, and trustworthy.
 This means going beyond the code to address the human side of AI.